phone dropped in water

 Instead of rice, you can also try silica gel packets, which are often found inside the packing case of new products where moisture needs to be absorbed, as they have proven to be far more effective.

 Place the phone in a plastic zip-top bag filled with silica gel packets.
-Leave your phone in the bag for at least 24–48 hours.
+Leave your water-damaged phone in the bag for at least 24–48 hours.

 6. Keep the Phone Untouched